mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 > An e-type program that is used in a real-world environment must change, or become progressively less useful in that environment.
 > -- M. Lehman, *The Law of Continuing Change*

-*What might be referring to when he talks about an e-type system?*

 In the terminology of Lehman, "e" stands for embedded.
 - an e-type system is *embedded* in the real world
 - and since the world changes, so the system must change

+There are actually two parts of the "world" where changes can impact a given software system.
+The real world context and the technical context.

-## The *Real-world Context* Changes
+## The *Real-World Context*

-To think about: *Do you have good examples of systems that had to change because the real world changed?* Some examples:
+To think about: *Do you have good examples of systems that had to change because the real world changed around them?*

+Some examples:
 - the software that computes taxes in Denmark
-- more?
+- *... ?*

-To think about: *What other kinds of systems are there then?
+To think about:

+- *What other kinds of systems are there then?
 Can you think about another type?* Are there programs that are not impacted by the change in the world around them?

+Examples of such systems are few: a chess engine, an algorithm.
 It seems that one could even argue that this is the difference between algorithms and software systems: algorithms don't have to change with the world, while systems have to.

-## The Technical Ecosystem Changes
+## The Technical-World Context

 Think about the `npm` ecosystem.
 Every day you can execute `npm audit` in your React-based web application to find out that a dozen of the packages you depend on have new versions.
 Do you upgrade?
 Do you stay like this for a while?
 What's the best strategy for managing this portfolio of dependencies?

 But this is not only about the `npm` ecosystem.
-The same situations emerges when a developer builds a system on top of a programming language.
-Does their code still depend on Python 2.7?
-Some of the libraries their code depends on, might have dropped support for that version of Python.
+The same situations emerges when a developer builds a system on top of other libraries, and even programming languages change.
+If one is not keeping up with the evolution of their programming language, their code will sooner or later stop working.
+How could this be?
+Some of the libraries their code depends on, might have dropped support for that version of the language.
 So they either upgrade, or they are left behind.
-If a developer des not want to be left behind, they have to keep up with all their *upstream* dependencies.
+If a developer des not want to be left behind, they have to keep up with all their upstream dependencies.

 Developing software is a little bit like living in Wonderland where the Red Queen is telling Alice: "*In this place you have to run to stay in one place*".

 # Software Evolution